vicendori/projektwork/docs/userstories.md

 User Story 1: Change the language of the page

-As a user I want to change the langugage between Hungarian and English.
+As a user I want to change the language between Hungarian and English.

 User Story 2: Account registration